Skip to content

 • Specify the data_management_manual_upload purpose.

-• The MIME type of the file upload must correspond to its file format.
+• The MIME type of the file upload must match its file format.
 Acceptable formats include CSV and TSV, where each row represents one product or variant.

 • The maximum file size is 200 MB.